-During the years, the Group currently does not have a foreign currency hedging policy.
+During the years ended 31 December 2023 and 2022, the Group currently does not have a foreign currency hedging policy.
 However, the management monitors foreign exchange exposure and will consider hedging significant foreign currency exposure should the need arises.

 (e) Fair value measurement